ajn123/Ta-Da-List/README.md

 | POST   /lists.json | content, items_attributes: {[title, content, due_date]} |
 | GET    /lists.json |                                                         |

+You can make an external request with your API key displayed when you walk in You need to pass in your API key to the Authorization header in your request.

 This project uses:
 * accepts_nested_attributes_for to allow lists to submit items in their request
 * protect_from_forgery with: nullsession to allow api requests form any where